conan-io/conan-io.github.io/_posts/2023-08-22-introducing-new-conan-clion-plugin.markdown

 target_link_libraries(ascii_image CURL::libcurl stb::stb)
 ```

-Now, reload the CMake project, and you should see in the CMake output tab how Conan
+After reloading the CMake project, you should see Conan installing the libraries in the
-installs the libraries.
-After the configuration process has finished, you can build the
+CMake output tab.
+Once the configuration process is complete, you can build and run the
-project and run it.
+project:

 <p class="centered">
     <img  src="{{ site.baseurl }}/assets/post_images/2023-08-22/clion-output-cat.png" style="display: block; margin-left: auto; margin-right: auto;" alt="ASCII cat"/>